Revised April 2009

 Local History Collection

 Special Collections contains a variety of published and unpublished local history materials, where “local history” is defined geographically as the Central Shenandoah Valley counties of Page, Shenandoah, Rockingham, and Augusta.
 Items relevant to this area are selected for acquisition if they contribute to an understanding of political, social, economic, environmental, or artistic aspects of life.
-Because the collecting interests of several other local institutions already focus on works dealing with the history of the Mennonite Church, Church of the Brethren, and family genealogies, such works are generally not acquired for Special Collections.
+Because the collecting interests of several other local institutions focus on works dealing with the history of the Mennonite Church, Church of the Brethren, and family genealogies, such works are selectively acquired for Special Collections.
 The Local History Collection includes:

 - Books: relative to the geographic area and/or works published or printed by local presses